xyqiuchloe/Predicting-the-Length-of-Stay-in-ICU-using-MIMICII-Dataset/README.md

 # Predicting-the-Length-of-Stay-in-ICU-using-MIMICII-Dataset
-Machine Learning Project using Python and SQL in python
+Machine Learning Project using Python and SQL

 ## Project Overview